Teradata/stacki-wiki/Backend-Installation.md

 3. Turn on the backend node, and wait for it to PXE Boot.
-Once the backend node sends out a PXE request, insert-ethers captures the request and adds it to the Stacki database.
+Once the backend node sends out a PXE request, insert-ethers captures the request and adds it to the stacki database.
    ![insert-ethers-4](images/insert-ethers/insert-ethers-4.png)

 4. Once the backend node downloads its kickstart file, the